 Foreign partnership of the PSA Department

-The Department of Power Systems Automation has scientific and academic ties with higher education institutions in Europe, the United States and Canada.
-The best students of our department have the opportunity to study abroad and participate in the double degree program in cooperation with the German Academic Exchange Service DAAD, Erasmus+ credit mobility programme, the Fulbright academic exchanges programme.
+The Department of Power Systems Automation maintains scientific and academic cooperation with higher education institutions in Europe, the USA, and Canada.
+The best students of our department have the opportunity to study abroad and participate in double degree programs through collaboration with the German Academic Exchange Service (DAAD), the Erasmus+ credit mobility program, and the Fulbright Academic Exchange Program.

 German Academic Exchange Service DAAD